Updated: June 11, 2019

-There are several different ways that users can upload and manage files in Salesforce.
+There are several different ways that users can store documents in Salesforce.
 I will go over the different options available to users and how they will be affected as Salesforce transitions from Classic to Lightning.
 (Hint: we are now able to accomplish anything we need using a single tool!)

 We can also use the Magic Mover tool to transition current notes and attachments to the new Salesforce Files.
 Your page layouts will be updated to include the new Notes and Files related lists and to exclude the Notes and Attachments list.